Trump-Xi meet, Iran tension to overshadow G20 summit in Japan

 Donald Trump and Xi Jinping will meet for the first time in seven months to discuss deteriorating ties between the world’s two largest economies.
 But prospects of progress look slim, as neither side has given ground after talks broke down in May.

-Many G20 members have a stake in the outcome of the meeting because the row has disrupted global supply chains, slowed world growth and prompted dovish views on interest rates among some of the group’s central banks.
+Many G20 members have a stake in the outcome because the row has disrupted global supply chains, slowed world growth and stirred expectations of interest rate cuts or other stimulus measures by some of the group’s central banks.

 But some have expressed disquiet that the trade row might overshadow efforts to tackle pressing international issues.